Monday, May 31, 2010

 Hate The Sin, Hate The Sinner

 In those days, liberals used to refer to people as bigots because they were supporting and defending racist policies, and were very enthusiastic about it.
-Very often, the same people used to "categorically deny" being bigoted and would take such accusations very personally while often going to extremes - very often religious extremes - to try to justify their bigotry.
+Very often, the same people used to "categorically deny" being bigoted and would take such accusations very personally while often going to extremes - very often religious extremes - to try to justify their bigotry, or to discredit the applicability of the term to themselves.

 Tuesday, May 18, 2010